How to be Successful at Cabrillo College...

 We want to work with you before you reach this point and definitely once you have.
 See the catalog, Class Schedule or the Cabrillo web site www.cabrillo.edu for more information.

-Learning Skills classes are designed to assist students who have learning disabilities to succeed in programs of study offered by the College.
+Learning Skills classes are designed to assist students who have learning disabilities to succeed in programs offered by the College.
 Placement in these classes is preceded by individual diagnostic testing.
 An Individual Education Plan will be developed for each student. www.cabrillo.edu/academics/learningskills/

 Cabrillo College provides support services for all eligible students with special needs.
-Students with learning disabilities, attention deficit/hyperactivity disorder, psychological disabilities, vision, health, hearing, speech, acquired brain injury, or other documented disabilities can find the services they require though DSPS.
+Students with learning disabilities, attention deficit/hyperactivity disorder, psychological disabilities, vision, health, hearing, speech, acquired brain injury, or other documented disabilities can find the services they require though ASC.
 See www.cabrillo.edu/services/dsps/

 You can be exempt from Student Success & Support Program services if you: